Medicaid managed medical, dental and children's plans targeted for October rate reductions

 The COVID-19 pandemic and the subsequent PHE has caused enrollment in Florida’s Medicaid program to balloon to more than 5.1 million people by the end of June, state data show.
 Most beneficiaries are enrolled in managed medical care plans.

-Economists now predict that enrollment will reach 5.3 million by the end of June 2023.
+Economists now predict enrollment will reach 5.3 million by the end of June 2023.

 While enrollment in the Medicaid program, and managed care plans, is at an all-time high due to the PHE, utilization rates have dropped.
 Gaffner said those enrolled in the program due to the PHE restrictions don’t take advantage of the benefits the way traditional Medicaid enrollees do.